-If you choose a offset handle cane, this can improve the weight distribution so that the heaviest part is centered on the strongest part of the cane.
+If you choose an offset handle cane, this can improve the weight distribution so that the heaviest part is centered on the strongest part of the cane.
 This can improve mobility and support.
-However, most offeset canes can't stand up without falling over and they tend to provide less support than a quad cane.
+However, most offset canes can't stand up without falling over, and they tend to provide less support than a quad cane.

 On the other hand, those with four supports at the bottom can be more sturdy than most other single tip canes.
 They are more geared towards heavier individuals who are prone to slipping on surfaces.
 As a bonus, they can also stand alone.
 Despite this, they can be more bulky and difficult to maneuver around tight corners.

-Finally, choosing a walking cane that folds up can be much more convenient for travel, especially those with a convenient wrist strap or carry on bag.
-They tend to be lightweight and ideal for on the go individuals, with adjustable height options.
+Finally, choosing a walking cane that folds up can be much more convenient for travel, especially for those with a convenient wrist strap or carry-on bag.
+They tend to be lightweight and ideal for on-the-go individuals, with adjustable height options.
 However, they might not be as sturdy as other canes.

 Yes.
 Medicare Part B (Medical Insurance) classifies walking canes as durable medical equipment (DME).

 Canes are generally ideal for problems that occur on one side of the body, such as sciatica.
 Walkers are better suited to address issues with weakness in both legs or pain on both sides.